Overview

 Once properly configured, these motors will be synchronized using “Cyclic Synchronous Torque” mode.

-Figure 7: MachineBuilder Configuration tab, motor properties with the “Use the end of travels sensors for motor“ toggle turned off
+Figure 7: MachineBuilder Configuration tab, motor properties with the “Use {MotorName}’s sensors“ toggle turned on

 Synchronizing actuators